eseidinger/web-development-basics/README.md

 5. **Implement**

-   Use the framework and language of your choice. [spring.md](documentation/spring.md) provides one example implementation in Spring Boot; the design is framework-agnostic and can be implemented in any technology stack.
+   Use the framework and language of your choice.
+The design is framework-agnostic and can be implemented in any technology stack.

 ## System Architecture